matijanaglich/SADF_IEEE_C37.118.2-2011/README.md

 ## **Content**
 - Matlab scripts to enable fully automated online receiving and parsing of PMU/PDC data stream (IEEE Standard C37.118-2005 and IEEE Standard C37.118.2-2011) content into a user-friendly format.

-- An example application for online Voltage Magnitude Monitoring.
+- Example application for online Voltage Magnitude Monitoring.
 The plotting automatically displays voltage magnitude channels of all available PMU stations.

 ## **Quick-start documentation**